 If the original message is addressed to more than one person, or addressed to a group (using a '+' alias, for example), the reply is only sent to the message originator.
 There is no way to reply to the group directly via email: you need to reply using the platform, if this is desired.

 Signature blocks and "included" reply text

 We attempt to strip out signature blocks and "included" reply text, so that the only information saved is your text reply.
 This is evolving technology: your ability to construct confusing emails will always exceed our ability to detect all possibilities.
 Keep it simple for best results.
 For example, you don't need to include a signature block or salutation as we know who you are.

 Your attachments to your mail are handled properly.
 This means you can email-reply with your spreadsheet, business case, or PDF, and we'll pass it on to your intended recipients.

-If the email is related to a program, objective, or session, the attachment is automatically added to your program, objective, or session.
-Other users who have access to that program, objective, or session would also have access to the attached file(s).
-If the email is not otherwise related to a program, objective, or session, your files will simply be attached to the notification, and will be viewable on the platform by the recipient(s).
+If the email is related to a program, objective, or meeting, the attachment is automatically added to your program, objective, or meeting.
+Other users who have access to that program, objective, or meeting would also have access to the attached file(s).
+If the email is not otherwise related to a program, objective, or meeting, your files will simply be attached to the notification, and will be viewable on the platform by the recipient(s).
 As with signature blocks, this is also evolving technology: most attachments are handled without issue.
 If you see a problem, let us know!